sauravsantosh/sampleTests/webDriverIO/readme.md

 ## NPM Install Framework and Libraries:

+`Please verify npm config : npm config list`
+`To set a new

 - `Open gitBash and run : npm install -g webdriverio (for global), npm install webdriverio (for local)`
 - `npm install -g mocha (for global), npm install mocha (for local)`
 - `npm install -g chai (for global), npm install chai (for local)`